luisjones/github-profile-stats/README.md

   go build
   ```
 3. **Run HTTP server:**
-- Navigate to the project directory.
+- Navigate to the project directory, and run the executable which will start at `http://localhost:8081` by default.
-- Run the Go program to start the server, which will start at `http://localhost:8081` by default.
+- Alternatively, Run the Go program by running:
   ```
   go run .
   ```

 ## To-Do
-- WithParagraph to accept an Array of text, which will then call svg.Paragraph to determine the y-offset value
+- [ ] Profile Statistics by calling GitHub API
-- Dynamically adjust SVG instead of relying on fixed dimensions
+- [ ] Rounded background SVG
-- Profile statistics
+- [ ] API Route Parameters
-- Rounded corners
+- [ ] Store colours in a local SQLite database
-- API Route Parameters
+- [ ] WithRow to accept a Title removing the need to call WithParagraph seperately